fengtan/ldap-explorer/README.md

 bugs
   - webview values are disposed when go to background
   - editing existing connection multiple times does not seem to work
-  - when creating a connection: complain if connection ID already exists (must be unique)
+  - when creating a connection: complain if connection name already exists (must be unique)
-  - allow user to give a name to connections, way more user friendly
+  - update welcome views: tree and search views should show nothing and ask user to create or select a connection from the connections view

 features (later ?)
 - add support for filters, with built-in UI in vscode similar to the source control activity http://ldapjs.org/filters.html ; would allow to open groups when you only know its name (CN) and not its full DN e.g. search which groups a user belongs to